mzadfar/BareMetal/README.md

 #### Bare metal with no standard library

-* Open a terminal inside the folder, and run "make clean" to remove all previousely generated *.hex, *.elf, *.bin, *.srec etc files, and then run "make all".
+* Open a terminal inside the folder, and run "make clean" to remove all previously generated *.hex, *.elf, *.bin, *.srec etc files, and then run "make all".
 Then, using OPENOCD, you can program the flash,an even debug the code using GDB or Telnet.
 How to do explanation wiilbe added soon.

 #### Bare metal with standard library

-* Follow corresponding oder for "Bare metal with no standard library" above.
+* Follow corresponding order for "Bare metal with no standard library" above.
 How to do explanation wiilbe added soon.

 #### Bare metal SemiHosting

-* Follow corresponding oder for "Bare metal with no standard library" above.
+* Follow corresponding order for "Bare metal with no standard library" above.
 How to do explanation wiilbe added soon.

 #### Bare metal Empty Project with no standard library

 * This example placed here for from-scratch practice.
 Also, Makefile was improved from previous proejcts.
-Follow corresponding oder for "Bare metal with no standard library" above.
+Follow corresponding order for "Bare metal with no standard library" above.

 #### Bare metal Empty Project with standard library

 * This example placed here for from-scratch practice.
-Follow corresponding oder for "Bare metal with no standard library" above.
+Follow corresponding order for "Bare metal with no standard library" above.

 #### Bare metal Empty Project with SemiHosting

 * This example placed here for from-scratch practice.
-Follow corresponding oder for "Bare metal with no standard library" above.
+Follow corresponding order for "Bare metal with no standard library" above.

 #### LEDs blinking

 * 3 LEDs on the board blink using for loop delay.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder, and add the path into the Makefile.
-Follow corresponding oder for "Bare metal with no standard library" above.
+Follow corresponding order for "Bare metal with no standard library" above.

 #### LEDs On/Off via Push Button

 * 3 LEDs on the board turn on/off by pressing push button.
-Follow corresponding oder for "LEDs blinking" above.
+Follow corresponding order for "LEDs blinking" above.

-#### Virtual COM Port Transmitt Character
+#### Virtual COM Port Transmit Character

 * A virtual COM port to send character to PC.
 Open a terminal inside the folder, and run "make clean" to remove "build" folder, then run "make -j all".
-Then, using using "make stflash" flash the board.
+Then, using "make stflash" flash the board.

-#### Virtual COM Port Transmitt Text
+#### Virtual COM Port Transmit Text

 * A virtual COM port to send text to PC.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

-#### Virtual COM Port Transmitt Number
+#### Virtual COM Port Transmit Number

 * A virtual COM port to send number to PC.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### SysTick Initialization

 * SysTick function is initialized to be used instead of for loop delay.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

-#### Virtual COM Port Transmitt/Receive Character
+#### Virtual COM Port Transmit/Receive Character

 * A virtual COM port to transmit and receive character to and from PC.
 The receive is interrupt-based.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

-#### Virtual COM Port Transmitt/Receive Text
+#### Virtual COM Port Transmit/Receive Text

 * A virtual COM port to transmit and receive text to and from PC.
-The receive is interrupt-based.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### Virtual COM Port Buffer/Sendback

 * A virtual COM port to receive, buffer, and sendback text to PC.
-The receive is interrupt-based.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+The reception is interrupt-based.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### UART with Buffer/Sendback

-* Beside a UART for virtual COM port, second UART is initialized to breceive, buffer, and sendback text to PC.
-The receive is interrupt-based.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+* Beside an UART for virtual COM port, second UART is initialized to receive, buffer, and sendback text to PC.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### ADC

 * An ADC channel is established, and read data send to PC via virtual COM port.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### ADC READ Float

 * An ADC channel is established, and read float data send to PC via virtual COM port.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### ADC using DMA

 * An ADC channel is initialized using DMA instead of making CPU busy, and read data send to PC via virtual COM port.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### ADC using DMA Reads Board Temperature

 * An ADC channel is initialized using DMA instead of making CPU busy, and read board temperature data send to PC via virtual COM port.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### SPI

-* A SPI channel is stablished.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+* A SPI channel is established.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### Timer

-* A Timer channel is stablished.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+* A Timer channel is established.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### PWM

-* A PWM channel is stablished.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+* A PWM channel is established.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### PWM Dimming

-* A PWM channel is stablished, and LEDs are dimmed.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+* A PWM channel is established, and LEDs are dimmed.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 #### DAC

-* A DAC channel is stablished, output signal is read, and sent to PC via virtual COM port.
-First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
-Follow corresponding oder for "Virtual COM Port Transmitt Character" above.
+* A DAC channel is established, output signal is read, and sent to PC via virtual COM port.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

+#### Cmake

+* A Cmake file added.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

+#### Docker and Podman

+* A Docker and Podman are established.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

+#### RTC

+* A RTC channel is established.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

+#### I2CMaster

+* A I2C master channel is established.
+Follow corresponding order for "Virtual COM Port Transmit Character" above.

 ## Help